Copyright ©Hans Olsson

 "I'm not that desperate," she said, bored.

 "But you have to be curious.
 What if it's really good?
 Like chicken, maybe?
 Or cod?"

-"The point is," Bionic Commando continues, "if it happened near my home, it can happen anywhere.
+"The point is," Senna continues, "if it happened near my home, it can happen anywhere.
 I don't want to get kidnapped and eaten.
 Just fix the damn food truck flow before this eating disorder spreads!"